Bugs Bunny and the Three Bears

 Production notes

 Mel Blanc provides the voices of Bugs and Papa Bear (for the latter using a raucous voice similar to Yosemite Sam only a little higher-pitched).
 Mama Bear is voiced by Bea Benaderet, while Kent Rogers voiced dim-witted Junior.
-The cartoon was released four months before Rogers' death in a crash during a training flight in Pensacola, Florida, while he was in the military during World War II; Stan Freberg would replace Rogers in future installments in the series.
+The cartoon was released four months before Rogers' death in a crash during a training flight in Pensacola, Florida, while he was in the United States Navy during World War II; Stan Freberg would replace Rogers in future installments in the series.

 Home media